Bearded-Hen/Android-Bootstrap/README.md

 Android-Bootstrap
 =================
-Android Bootstrap is a library which provides several custom views styled according to the [Twitter Bootstrap Specification](http://getbootstrap.com/).
+Android Bootstrap is an Android library which provides custom views styled according to the [Twitter Bootstrap Specification](http://getbootstrap.com/).
 This allows you to spend more time on development rather than trying to get a consistent theme across your app, especially if you are already familiar with the Bootstrap Framework.

 Quick Start
 ===========